-In MTW Plan Year 2015, MPHA excluded 2,278 households from having an annual recertification under this initiative.
-In addition, 1,423households underwent an annual recertification and will not have to be recertified for three years, unless there is a change of circumstance.
-There are 1,664 households that do not meet the MTW exclusions and will continue to be recertified on an annual basis.
+In MTW Plan Year 2016, MPHA excluded2,695households from having an annual recertification under this initiative.
+In addition, 1,366households underwent an annual recertification and will not have to be recertified for three years, unless there is a change of circumstance.
+There are 1,702 households that do not meet the MTW exclusions and will continue to be recertified on an annual basis.
 MPHA continues interim re-certifications for any household that is required to be recertified or who requests recertification due to a change in circumstances.

-MPHA has saved 2,046 hours of staff time in 2015 specifically related to recertification and significant other time related to setting up appointments, reappointments, following through on verifications and other tasks that are not specifically calculated as part of recertification but are related impacts of this process.
+MPHA has saved 2,021 hours of staff time in 2016 specifically related to recertification and significant other time related to setting up appointments, reappointments, following through on verifications and other tasks that are not specifically calculated as part of recertification but are related impacts of this process.